syncfusion-content/blazor-docs/blazor/sparkline/globalization.md

 ---
 layout: post
-title: Globalization in the Blazor Sparkline component | Syncfusion
+title: Globalization in Blazor Sparkline Component | Syncfusion
-description: Learn here all about globalization of Syncfusion Sparkline (SfSparkline) component and more.
+description: Learn here all about Globalization in Syncfusion Blazor Sparkline component and more.
 platform: Blazor
 control: Sparkline Charts
 documentation: ug
 ---

-# Globalization in the Blazor Sparkline (SfSparkline)
+# Globalization in Blazor Sparkline Component

 Globalization is the process of designing and developing a component that can work in different cultures or locations.
 In the Sparkline component, the [`Format`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SfSparkline-1.html#Syncfusion_Blazor_Charts_SfSparkline_1_Format) property is used to globalize number, date, and time values.
 The tooltip in the following code example is globalized to currency format in the deutsch culture.